It ain’t Thanksgiving without giblet gravy, and my mom makes the best.

 I guess organized chaos is part of the holiday magic (aka stress).

 So, while my sister-in-law is browning the sweet potatoes, and while my nephew is mashing the potatoes, and while my niece is making the salad, and while my husband is carving the turkey, I call mom into the kitchen to make her giblet gravy.

-2. Remove any excess oil from turkey pan drippings.
+- Remove any excess oil from turkey pan drippings.
 Set turkey pan on stove across two burners.
-Set the temperature on both to medium.
+Set the temperature for both to medium.
 Add broth and giblets to drippings.
 Add additional broth if needed.
 Add salt and pepper to taste.

-3. Mix cornstarch with broth until dissolved.
+- Mix cornstarch with broth or water until dissolved.
 Bring gravy to a boil then add cornstarch mixture, stirring constantly.
 Continue to boil for about one minute.
 Gravy will thicken almost right away.
 Remove from heat.